ogbigboss/how-i-got-my-netflix-show-cancelled/DRAFT.md

 _Am I really getting paid enough to work at a company which has poor business practices and is bigotted enough to target me the way they did, and then pretend they can pretend their way out of it?_

 _Am I being paid enough to believe someone else's lie over my own truth?_
+# Pt I Chapter 12 - End of final week at Vouch, 3/13/2022

+> Waseem: I'm Waseem Alihan.
+And you are?
+>
+> Michael: Just a friend who needs a favor.
+>
+> Waseem: Mmm.
+Well, I need a favor too.
+I would like those documents returned.
+So, what can I do for you?
+>
+> Michael: So direct.
+It's refreshing.
+>
+> - Assaf Cohen as Waseem Alihan and Jeffrey Donovan as Michael Westen from Broadcast TV's _Burn Notice_

 #### Wednesday, 3/16/2022